typedb/typedb-docs/0001-typedb/01-start/02-installation.md

 typedb server
 ```

-Now we can start the TypeDB Server by using the `typedb server` command in local terminal.
+Now we can start the TypeDB server by using the `typedb server` command in local terminal.

 <div class="note">
 [Note]